 - The regional, national, or international usage.

 - How long do they want to use it?
-1, 2, or 3 years or forever (called a “full buyout”?
+1, 2, or 3 years or forever (or “full buyout”)

 To put it plainly, the more valuable a product and the greater its reach, the higher the usage fee.
-On the lower end of the spectrum, per se a one-time social media post, this fee is usually disregarded even if the brand is pretty significant.
+This fee is usually disregarded on the lower end of the spectrum, such as a one-time social media post, even if the brand is pretty significant.

-Important Side Note: Sometimes, we use a negative number for usage to discount an entire project.
-We do this for charitable organizations, passionate startups, and generally anyone who’s using our images to do some good in the world.
+Important Side Note: Sometimes, we use a negative number to discount an entire project.
+We do this for charitable organizations, passionate startups, and generally anyone using our images to do some good in the world.

 Finally, TWO COMMERCIAL PHOTOGRAPHS PRICED

 We will choose two images from our portfolio and break down the cost using our equations.

 Image of Queen City Clay Products

 - S – Photographer: Sarah Hone – 6 years of experience, superbly modern aesthetics

 - N – This photo was a part of a shoot to get 15 final images